akamai/mPulseAPI.jl/README.md

 * SOASTA Repository API: [http://docs.soasta.com/repository-api/](http://docs.soasta.com/repository-api/)

 ## Quick and dirty usage
-This snippet will get you up and running.
-More explanation below
+This snippet will get you up and running, see the full documentation for more details.

+See [how to generate an API Token](/docs/src/apiToken.md) for details about the `apiToken`

 ```julia
 using mPulseAPI